topnodrog/JunctionGenerator/README.md

 streamlit run streamlit_ui.py
 ```

-This ensures you're always running the most recent version of Archon with all the latest features and bug fixes.
+This ensures you're always running the most recent version of JunctionGenerator with all the latest features and bug fixes.

 ## Project Evolution